Last updated October 2018

 ^Statistically significant result compared to baseline

-A 1992 study from India (21), in which 5 vegetarians aged 25 to 40 years old were given 3.7 g of ALA per day, showed an increase in EPA and DHA, and a reduction in LDL cholesterol and blood aggregation.
-See Table 7.
+A 1992 India study (21), gave 5 vegetarians, aged 25–40 years old, 3.7 g of ALA per day.
+This regimen increased blood levels of EPA and DHA, and reduced LDL cholesterol and blood aggregation.
+See the table below.

 |Baseline||After 6 weeks of 3.7 g ALA per day|